-- (1) Since reconfiguration involves transitioning from one configuration point to another, constraints that represent a configuration point are of utmost importance. - (2) Constraints to ensure component instances that must be deployed are always deployed. - (3) Constraints to ensure component instances that communicate with each other are either deployed on the same node or on nodes that have network links between them. - (4) Constraints to ensure the resources' provided-required relationships are valid.
+sent a configuration point are of utmost importance.

-- (5) Constraints encoded in the first phase of the CPC algorithm for proper management of component instances associated with replication constraints. - (6) Constraints to represent failures, such as node failure or device failures.
+- 2. Constraints to ensure component instances that must be deployed are always deployed. - Constraints to ensure component instances that communicate with each other are either deployed on the same node or on nodes that have network links between them. - Constraints to ensure the resources' provided-required relationships are valid. - Constraints encoded in the first phase of the CPC algorithm for proper management of component instances associated with replication constraints. - Constraints to represent failures, such as node failure or device failures.